 For a beautiful deviled egg platter, you want the peeled egg white to come out clean and smooth.
 Generally, older (store-bought) eggs are the easiest to peel.
-If using farm fresh eggs, use the instant pot to cook eggs for easier peeling.
+If using farm fresh eggs, use the instant pot boiled eggs method to cook eggs for easier peeling.
 Follow these tips for peeling hard-boiled eggs to prevent the shell from sticking:

 - Chill boiled eggs in an ice bath right after they are cooked